PranavKambhampati/CSE151GroupProject/README.md

 #### Link to our Google Collab: [Jupyter Colab Notebook](https://colab.research.google.com/drive/1Edk4vvJ_NKKRyiIwQywZn-mUQE3yYegL?usp=sharing)
 #### Link CSE 151A Group Project Report: https://docs.google.com/document/d/1VSGpvdCGO1kRqmZKwCLR7EzSLKd6nTViQp5yKNvCdY8/edit?usp=sharing

-We have included our previous milestones submissions below for reference
+## We have included our previous milestones submissions below for reference:

 # Milestone 1 - Project Abstract
 Our group is planning on doing a stock time series prediction.
 We plan on using historical data about specific stocks to predict how the stock-exchange and crypto-exchange market can fluctuate in the future.
 In addition, we will figure out the optimal time to buy and sell.